 - Paid out more than $52 million to sellers since being founded in 2004

-CashforGoldUSA also pays a 10% bonus above estimate for items shipped within 7 days.
+CashforGoldUSA also pays a 10% bonus above estimate reseale value for gold and jewelry shipped within 7 days.

 Stop searching for gold buyers near me — sell your gold to a legit buyer now

-Instead of going to a pawn shop, local jeweler or cash-for-gold location near you, consider online gold buyers.
+Instead of going to a pawn shop, local jeweler, gold exchange or cash-for-gold location near you, consider online gold buyers.
 These sites are in a strong position to offer high prices, since they don't have the expensive overhead of a retail store, and the competitive nature of the Internet means they are motivated to lower their fees.

-Plus, you enjoy the convenience and safety of not leaving your home, and in the case of our recommended gold buyer — a 100% guaranteed highest price.
+Plus, you enjoy the convenience and safety of not leaving your home, and in the case of our recommended gold buyer — a 100% guaranteed highest price for selling gold jewelry, gold watches, scrap and gold coins.

 - Cash for gold places near me: Where can I get cash for gold near me?